actris/data-management-plan/DMP/initial-DMP.md

 ### 6.6 Archiving and preservation of ACCESS data

 The ACCESS unit is providing access to ACTRIS data through the [ACTRIS data portal](https://actris.nilu.no/) using the ASP.NET (Web Forms) Framework 4.5 and Internet Information Services (ISS) web-server.
 The metadata is harvested from each individual data center unit, currently In Situ (EBAS), ARES (EARLINET), CLU (CLOUDNET) and GRES (NDACC), using custom harvesting routines triggered by cronjobs on an Ubuntu server running custom scripts written in Perl/Python.
 The metadata itself is stored on a Oracle database server, version 11.2.0.4.
-All source code is managed using version control, using subversion (SVN).
+Versioning and revision control is managed using subversion (SVN).

 ## 7. Ethical aspects